TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Which can impact both the user experience and business performance.

 ➔ Solution
-- A production-ready content-based movie recommender system built with clean coding practices, modular design, proper version control and deployed as a web application.
+- A content-based movie recommender system built with clean coding practices, modular design and proper version control.
-- It analyzes metadata of 5000+ movies such as genres, cast, crew, keywords and overview to recommend top 5 similar movies based on a user-selected movie.
+- It analyzes metadata of 5000+ movies to recommend top 5 similar movies based on a user-selected movie.
 - The system uses techniques like CountVectorizer for text vectorization and cosine_similarity to find similarity between movies.
-- The project not only focuses on functionality but on building a clean, scalable and production ready solution, applying industry standard practices.
+- The project not only focuses on functionality but on building a clean, scalable and production ready solution.

 ➔ Impact